New Braunfels & Texas Hill Country Drone Services & Photography

 The M2Z has a fully stabilized 3-axis gimbal camera with an equivalent 24-48mm 2x optical zoom lens capable of shooting 4K videos and 12-megapixel photos.
 Use of the M2Z camera must be planned to optimize use of natural light on the subject.
 Weather conditions impact natural lighting, with sunny days and overcast days creating different light conditions as do seasonal positions of the sun.
 Depending on how the subject is oriented, it may be best to capture images in the morning or afternoon.

 I use a DJI Remote Controller to communicate with the M2Z.
 This controller has a touch screen display measuring about 4-3/4 inches x 2-3/4 inches.
+The display enables me to see what the drone camera is "seeing", drone status details and control inputs available to me.
 It also has two “joysticks” to control the M2Z in flight and various buttons and rotary wheels to control the camera and other features as well as to access information.

 I can share imagery with those I fly for of their property via USB memory devices or email and by links to YouTube videos.
-I am learning how to use video editing software to edit clips, add text, transitions and instrumental music tracks.
-Go to the Photo & Video Gallery page and scroll down to see videos which show this.
 I do not critique what I see in the imagery.